ericgio/react-bootstrap-typeahead/README.md

 ## Rendering
 `react-bootstrap-typeahead` is intended to work with standard [Bootstrap](http://getbootstrap.com/) components and styles.
 It provides basic rendering for your data by default, but also allows for more advanced options should the need arise.

-### `renderMenuItem`
+### `renderMenuItemChildren`
-Allows you to control rendering of the entire menu item.
+Allows you to control the contents of a menu item.
 Your function will be passed the `TypeaheadMenu` props, an individual option from your data list, and the index:
 ```
 <Typeahead
   options={options}
-  renderMenuItem={(props, option, idx) => {
+  renderMenuItemChildren={(props, option, idx) => {
     /* Render your custom menu item here */
   }}
 />
 ```

-**Note:** Using `renderMenuItem` will completely override the default method, and some behaviors may need to be re-implemented.
+## CSS
+The component tries to use as little CSS as possible, relying primarily on Bootstrap or any Bootstrap themes for styling.
+There is a small amount, which is bundled with the JS files.

+Browserify users will need to use [browserify-css](https://www.npmjs.com/package/browserify-css) (or something similar) to handle the CSS bundling, while Webpack user will need to use [css-loader](https://www.npmjs.com/package/css-loader) and/or [style-loader](https://www.npmjs.com/package/style-loader) in their webpack config file.

 ## Example
 An example file is included with the NPM module.
 Simply open `example/index.html` in a browser.
 If you're using the repository code, you'll need to run `npm run example` to build the example index file.
 You can then open the HTML file as described above.
 You can also try the [live example](http://ericgio.github.io/react-bootstrap-typeahead/).